1st Edition

 PreJean, Chris

-19. Nomads in the Medieval Mediterranean
+19. Nomads in the Medieval Mediterranean: Mobility and Counter-Mobility in a Changing World

-Freeman, Margaret H
+Freeman, Margaret Helen

-20. Unwilling Migrants: Slave Trade between the Balkan Peninsula and the Mediterranean between 1280 and 1350
+20. Unwilling Migrants: Slave Trade Between the Balkan Peninsula and the Mediterranean Between 1280 and 1350

 Stojkovski , Boris